 Baby Boomer favorites include Ain’t No Mountain High Enough, All I Have to Do Is Dream, Billy Joel’s Lullabye, and a medley of Beatles tunes.
 And for the younger crowd, there is One Day by Matisyahu.

-If you would like to join the BWC, please mark your calendars for our FALL session!
-Rehearsals will start September 5 & 6, 2018.
+If you would like to join the BWC, please mark your calendars for our SPRING session!
+Rehearsals will start in March 2019.
 Read more about joining here!